Archit327/AZ900-/Sentinel/SIEM.md

 It’s crucial to remember that SIEM cannot stop cyberattacks.
 It’s a tool for detection.
 Early cyberattack detection allows security professionals to take preventative action.
 SIEM reduces possible loss or harm and stops it from getting worse.
 The technology must be configured properly in order to function to its fullest potential, and security specialists must comprehend and act upon the alarms.

 Security Information and event management is basically a duo role added to create a more effective security monitoring and management.
-SIEM features and capabilities.
+## SIEM features and capabilities
 Here are the six main features and capabilities of the SIEM.
 The SIEM technology has evolved with changing threat and technology landscape.
-In the next lecture, we will be talking about security orchestration, automation and response automation, otherwise known as SOAR.

-In the meantime, let's take a closer look at these SIEM features.
+let's take a closer look at these SIEM features.
 - Log aggregation --> With log aggregation,the SIEM through its log collection layer is capable of collecting and aggregating log data from multiple monitored systems.

 - Event correlation --> is a feature that links events from various sources in a meaningful way to generate a high fidelity alert.